CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 and stir, to make the salt water warm, not hot.
 (We experimented, until

 we found the most comfortable degree of warm temperature—tepid/lukewarm, or warmer, up to very warm, but not too hot.).

-If it is hard on my back to lean forward, I put a folded towel on the edge of the sink, put my left fore-arm on towel, to support my back, and then I lean forward over the sink.
+If it is hard on my back to lean forward, over the sink, I put a folded towel on the edge of the sink, put my left fore-arm on towel, to support my back, and then I lean forward over the sink.

 my RIGHT (upper) nostril, and gently, slowly, pour about about

-half of the 8-12 oz. neti-pot) (it is a guestimate) of the warm salt
+half of the salt water from the neti-pot) (it is a guestimate) of

 water into my right nostril--keeping my mouth open (breathing only